shlokc9/secret-mounter/README.md

         image: busybox:latest
         name: busybox
 ```
-Resultant deployment will have secrets present under path /etc/secret-sneaker-data/ in the pod
+Resultant deployment will have secrets present under path /etc/secret-sneaker-data/ inside the pod container

 ## How to install secret-sneaker?